What’s Your 2021 Hurricane Disaster Recovery Plan?

-In August, Hurricane Laura hit the Gulf Coast as one of the strongest hurricanes ever recorded in the state of Louisiana.
+Last August, Hurricane Laura hit the Gulf Coast as one of the strongest hurricanes ever recorded in the state of Louisiana.
+Estimates from Moody’s put the total economic cost at $20 billion, which included the impact of closed businesses and structures damaged by the storm.

 But unlike most disasters, hurricanes are more predictable.
 You generally know they’re coming.
 Both the short-term forecasts and seasonal trends allow businesses to prepare ahead of time.
 So if your business is located along the coast, having a hurricane disaster recovery plan is essential.